thi-ng/umbrella/packages/hdom/README.md

 ## Status

 This project is currently still in BETA.
-The overall "API" is stable, but there's still further work planned on optimization and generalization beyond the standard browser DOM use cases (see #4).
+The overall "API" is stable, but there's still further work planned on optimization and generalization beyond the standard browser DOM use cases.
 Furthermore, the project has been used for several projects in production since 2016.

 ## Installation